LvDQ/Car-Racing-AI/README.md

 `The index of corresponding image would be converted into string format and be zero-padding until it gains a length of 5, then this string + '.bmp' would be the file name of corresponding image.`This one-to-one map also provide robustness when part of images are deleted.
 Because we will try to load image with an incrementing file name.
 If there is any missing image, its corresponding y would be deleted.
 This provided great convinence while debugging.

-A little thread is used to limit the car speed in a relatively narrow interval.
+A tiny thread is used to limit the car speed in a relatively narrow interval.

 Last but not least, a control thread is used to start, pause, and kill the other threads.
 We `press O to start`, `P to pause`, and `L to kill`.
 This helped a lot while debugging.